 Raising School Leaders

-School leaders represent the single most important factor to create an effective school.
-Well-trained principals and campus teams have the potential to bring lasting social and economic improvements, not only to their campuses and communities, but to the entire state of Texas and beyond.
+School leaders represent the single most important factor to an effective school.
+Principals and campus teams have the potential to bring lasting social and economic improvements not only to their campuses and communities but to the entire state of Texas and beyond.
 That is why the Charles Butt Foundation invests in leadership development for school leaders.
-Through the Raising School Leaders program, we invest approximately one million dollars annually in leadership development training to address student achievement and equity issues statewide.
+Through the Raising School Leaders program, we invest approximately $1 million annually in leadership development training to address student achievement and equity issues statewide.

 Raising Blended Learners

-Blended learning combines the best of in-person classroom teaching with online technology to personalize instruction giving students some control over time, place, path, and/or pace of their learning.
-Addressing our state’s persistent opportunity gaps requires effective teachers skilled at personalizing learning to meet each and every student’s needs.
+Blended learning combines the best of in-person classroom teaching with online technology to personalize instruction.
+Addressing our state’s persistent opportunity gaps requires effective teachers skilled at personalizing learning to meet each and every student’s needs and to help students take more ownership and agency of their learning.
 Scaling and sustaining these practices requires active support from campus and district leaders who value student-centered learning.
 Raising Blended Learners is a four-year demonstration initiative showcasing strategies for using blended learning to improve student achievement across diverse student demographics and geographic regions of the state, particularly among schools and districts with persistent opportunity gaps.